 “I apologize for interrupting, but I saw what happened, and you should reassess the situation.”
 The stranger from outside was trying to help.
 As in, he not only overheard the conversation I would be replaying in my head for the next three years, but thought he would actually try and make it better.
 This was it.
 I was actually going to die of humiliation.

-I turned, red faced, to see a better-lit image of the gentleman from outside.
-He was tall, a few inches over 6ft, and his hair was inky black and contrasted the now clear green of his eyes that reminded me of a jade statue in Uncle Oscar’s office.
-He couldn’t be older than thirty, but the way he spoke made me question if he was just one of those forever-young people.
+I turned to see a better-lit image of the gentleman from outside.
+He was tall, a few inches over 6ft, and his hair was inky black and contrasted the now clear green of his eyes.
+So they were jade.

 "Mr. Bellesario,” Marjorie said, her tone sickly sweet and sycophantic.
 “I will be sure to.
 If you would just step over here, you can head right down the line and join the others.”
 She paused, checking something on her tablet before smiling.
 “I personally moved your seat away from Miss Tait to assure your privacy for the duration of the evening.”